SheCodesAustralia/workshopcontent/content/django/01_how_the_internet_works/_index.md

+---
+title: "1.
+How the Internet Works"
+weight: 1
+chapter: true
+---

 # How the Internet works

 We bet you use the Internet every day.
 But do you actually know what happens when you type an address like https://shecodes.com.au/ into your browser and press `enter`?